donejs/donejs/docs/guides/guide.md

 ## Adding Bootstrap

 DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
-In this section we will install and add [Bootstrap](http://getbootstrap.com/) to the page and see DoneJS's [hot module swapping](./Features.html#hot-module-swapping) in action.
+In this section, we will install and add [Bootstrap](http://getbootstrap.com/) to the page, and see DoneJS's [hot module swapping](./Features.html#hot-module-swapping) in action.

 ### Install the NPM package